As Simon Ndirangu reached the crest of the Ravenel Bridge on a cloudless Saturday morning, he couldn’t help himself.

 “When I got up to the top of the bridge and no one was there with me, I knew this was going to be my day,” Ndirangu said.

 “I felt very strong on the bridge.
 I’ve run this race enough to know how to run the bridge, which is very important.
 You don’t want to push too hard, but you can’t slow your pace too much either.”

 Had Ndirangu been challenged over the final two miles, he felt confident that the course record might have fallen.
 The weather conditions were perfect with calm winds and temperatures hovering around 50 degrees at the 8 a.m. start time.

 “If someone had been there to push me, especially when we got off the bridge, the record would have been broken,” Ndirangu said.
 “This is becoming one of my favorite races.
 It’s one I look forward to every year.”

 Chasing Ndirangu most of the race was Raleigh native Bobby Mack, who finished third at 38:40.
 Mack, a former All-America cross country and distance runner at North Carolina State, was in second most of the race.

-Mack was just one second off finishing in second place.
-A strong kick by Kenya's Julius Kogo (28:49) edged Mack for second place.
+Mack was just a second off of finishing second.
+A strong kick from Kenya’s Julius Kogo (28:49) just edged Mack for second place.